Updated for 2023

 Once you’ve chosen a name for your LLC, you must select a North Carolina registered agent.

-There are tradeoffs to serving as your own registered agent, including:
+There are some tradeoffs to serving as your own registered agent, including:

 • Your street address becomes public if it’s your principal place of business.

-• If you’re served legal papers, your family, friends, and neighbors may witness this, which can be embarrassing.
+• If you’re served legal papers, your family, friends, and neighbors may witness this.

-The articles of organization filing are required to form an LLC in North Carolina officially.
-This business document details the baseline information about your company, such as:
+The Articles of Organization filing are required to form an LLC in North Carolina.
+This business document details the basic information about your company, such as:

 • Your business name